antonio-fazari/sportsbet-javascript/README.md

 ## Sportsbet Javascript

-Displays data collected form the Sportsbet API using vanilla javascript
+Displays data collected from the Sportsbet API using vanilla javascript.